Hands Hurt Driving: Maybe it's Carpal Tunnel

 numb or tingle.
 It's a sign you could have

 carpal tunnel syndrome.
 In fact, getting these symptoms while holding a steering wheel is usually when most people first become aware they have this serious condition.
+The

-National Institutes of Health (NIH) says you must pay attention to feelings like pain, numbness or tingling in hands and fingers
+National Institutes of Health (NIH) says you must pay attention to feelings like pain, numbness or tingling in your hands and fingers

 specifically